 Writing Fellows Program

-Founded by the Department of English and Philosophy in 2012, the Writing Fellows Program enables select cadets who have demonstrated superior performance in their writing-intensive courses to undertake advanced study in critical thinking, academic argument, writing within the disciplines, college pedagogy, and professional communication.
+Founded by the Department of English and Philosophy in 2012, the Writing Fellows Program enables cadets who have demonstrated superior performance in writing-intensive courses to undertake advanced study in critical thinking, academic argument, writing within the disciplines, college pedagogy, and professional communication.
 Their study is supported by experienced faculty, with whom they engage in intensive mentorships and other forms of serious scholarly collaboration, including publication and presentations at academic conferences as well as other professional venues.
-Each of these initiatives grows out of the primary mission of the Writing Fellows Program—to develop student writing at USMA and to empower cadet writers across the corps through individual consultations at the West Point Writing Center.
+Each of these initiatives grows out of the primary mission of the Writing Fellows Program—to develop professional and imaginative cadet writers who empower fellow cadet writers across the corps through individual and group consultations at the West Point Writing Center.

 EP490 involves three main components:

-• Rigorous study of contemporary scholarship in college composition and pedagogy
+• Rigorous study of landmark and contemporary scholarship in college composition and pedagogy

 • Individual mentorships with faculty experienced in the teaching of college writing